What Is a Dead Pixel?

 Is One Dead Pixel Normal?

-Technically, yes — within limits set by the ISO 13406-2 standard, which classifies displays into three tiers:
+Technically yes — within limits.
+The ISO 13406-2 standard classifies displays into three tiers:

 • Class I: Zero defective pixels permitted.
-Used by premium professional monitors.
+Used by premium professional monitors (Dell UltraSharp, EIZO).

 • Class II: Up to 2 always-bright and 2 always-dark defects acceptable.
-This is the most common tier for consumer monitors.
+The most common tier for consumer monitors.

 • Class III: Up to 5 bright and 15 dark defects acceptable.
-Used for budget displays.
+Budget panels.

 Most consumer monitors are Class II.
-A single dead pixel in a corner may fall within the manufacturer's acceptable tolerance and not automatically qualify for warranty replacement.
-Dell Ultrasharp, LG OLED models, and ASUS ProArt displays offer zero-defect guarantees as exceptions.
+A single dead pixel in the corner may fall within the manufacturer's acceptable tolerance and not automatically qualify for warranty replacement.
 See the dead pixel warranty guide for brand-specific policies.

 Is It a Dead Pixel or Just Dust?

-Before concluding that a pixel has died, rule out dust or debris on the screen surface:
+Before concluding that a pixel has died, rule out dust or debris on the screen:

-2. Using a clean, dry, lint-free microfiber cloth, gently wipe the screen.
+Using a clean, dry, lint-free microfiber cloth, gently wipe the screen surface.

-3. Power the display back on and run a full-screen color cycle test.
+Power the display back on and run a full-screen color test.

-4. Check whether the dot appears on every background color.
+Check whether the dot appears identically on every background color.

-Signs it is dust: The dot has irregular edges, moves slightly when wiped, or disappears after cleaning.
-Dust sits on the surface of the screen.
+Signs it is dust: The dot has irregular edges, appears slightly fuzzy, or moves when wiped.
+Dust sits on the surface of the glass.

 Signs it is a pixel defect: The dot stays in exactly the same position across every background color, has clean square edges matching the pixel grid, and cannot be removed by cleaning.